django-fluent/django-fluent-comments/README.rst

 * Ajax-based preview and posting of comments
 * Configurable form layouts using django-crispy-forms_.
 * Comment moderationm, using Akismet_ integration and auto-closing after N days.
+* E-mail notification to the site managers of new comments.

 The application is designed to be plug&play;
 installing it should already give a better comment layout.